-Example 23 - 1
+Example 17 - 1

-A negative charge: Suppose a negative charge, such as an electron, is placed at point b in the figure.
+A negative charge: Suppose a negatively charged particle, such as an electron, is placed at point a in the figure.
 If the electron is free to move, will its electric potential energy increase or decrease?
 How will the electric potential change?

-- An electron placed at point b will move toward the positive plate since it was released at its highest potential energy point. - It will gain kinetic energy as it moves toward left, decreasing its potential energy. - The electron, however, moves from the point b at a lower potential to point a at a higher potential. $\Delta V = V_a V_b > 0$. - This is because the potential is generated by the charges on the plates not by the electron.
+- An electron placed at point a will move toward the positive plate since it was released at its highest potential energy point. - It will gain kinetic energy as it moves toward left, decreasing its potential energy. - The electron, however, moves from the point a at a lower potential to point b at a higher potential. $\Delta V = V_b V_a > 0$. - This is because the potential is generated by the charges on the plates not by the electron.